A gift from you means more hope and healing for others. Donate today.

-If you worry a lot about a variety of things and can’t seem to stop, you may be suffering from generalized anxiety disorder (GAD).
+Generalized anxiety disorder (GAD) is characterized by persistent and excessive worry.
+If you worry a lot about a variety of things and can’t seem to stop, you may be suffering from generalized anxiety disorder.
+GAD affects about 3 out of 100 people in the U.S. in any given year.
 Most people worry occasionally, but people with GAD worry excessively for at least six months or more.
 Common worries include health, money, jobs or family matters.
-For people with GAD worry feels uncontrollable and may be accompanied by a sense of doom.

 GAD may be caused by a variety of factors.
 Evidence suggests that the following play a role in causing GAD:

 GAD often occurs in conjunction with other mental health conditions such as depression and phobias.
-It affects about 3 out of 100 people in the U.S. in any given year.
 Women are twice as likely to be affected.
 Although this type of anxiety disorder can begin at any age and may develop gradually, the risk is highest between childhood and middle age.

 Symptoms of GAD are often experienced when feeling stressed with a combination of emotional, behavioral and physical symptoms.
 Signs and symptoms include: